allisonletts/sfdx-audit-fields-sample/README.md

 # Overview
 This repo was created in response to [this question](https://salesforce.stackexchange.com/questions/189305/metadata-for-user-interface-options) on StackExchange:
 > We wish to create a scratch org that has the `Enable "Set Audit Fields upon Record Creation" and "Update Records with Inactive Owners" User Permissions` setting checked.

-Is there a scratch org definition file option available to do this that I'm not seeing.
+> Is there a scratch org definition file option available to do this that I'm not seeing.
 Or failing that is there a programmatic way of setting the setting?
-# Instructions

 These instructions handle two steps:
 1. Setting the User Interface setting of `Enable "Set Audit Fields upon Record Creation" and "Update Records with Inactive Owners" User Permissions`
 2. Assigning a permission set that adds this setting to the default user